sivabalansm/increment/README.md

 # Increment
-increment or decrement a file that contains a singular number by a certain amount
+Increment or decrement a file that contains a singular number by a certain amount.

 # Why?
 Some Linux environment use files with a single number to denote a setting.